-In this post we are going to see how to use multicast DNS (mDNS) to access an ESP8266 or ESP32 on our local network by its name without having to know its IP address.
+In this post, we will see how to use multicast DNS (mDNS) to access an ESP8266 or ESP32 on our local network by its name without having to know its IP address.

-We have been looking at how to connect the ESP8266 in STA mode and AP mode in some posts.
+We have been covering how to connect the ESP8266 in STA mode and AP mode.
 Once connected, the first need is usually to find our device on the local network.

-In the previous post we saw how to solve it by configuring a static IP.
+In the previous post, we saw how to solve this by setting a static IP.
 Another alternative is to use a network scanner.
 However, it is also possible to use mDNS to locate the device by its name.

-Domain Name System (DNS) servers contain tables that convert names and domains to an IP address.
-We are used to using them on the Internet.
-Although it is possible to configure a local DNS server, many small local networks do not have a DNS server, so we can only access them by their IP address.
+Unicast Domain Name System (DNS) servers contain tables that convert names and domains to an IP address.
+We are used to their use on the Internet.
+Although it is possible to configure a local DNS server, many small local networks do not have a DNS server, so we can only access by IP address.

-mDNS is a Zeroconf service that essentially operates similarly to DNS.
-This protocol was originally published as RFC 6762, and uses UDP packet multicast.
+mDNS is a Zeroconf service that essentially works similarly to DNS.
+This protocol was originally published as RFC 6762 and uses UDP packet multicast.

-Zeroconf services (zero-configuration) are a set of technologies that allow you to create a network automatically over the TCP/IP protocol without configuration or special servers.
+Zeroconf (zero-configuration) services are a set of technologies that allow creating a network automatically over the TCP/IP protocol without special configuration or servers.

-When an mDNS client needs to resolve a name it sends a multicast message asking the teams on the network to identify themselves.
+When an mDNS client needs to resolve a name, it sends a multicast message asking the devices on the network to identify themselves.
 Devices that support mDNS respond with a message that includes their IP address.

-However, not everything is as nice as it seems. mDNS does not work natively on all operating systems.
+However, not everything is as rosy as it seems. mDNS does not work natively on all operating systems.

 - Mac OSX supports mDNS through its Bonjour service.